Speech Recognition: Transforming the Way We Learn?

 Amazon’s Alexa, Apple’s Siri and Microsoft’s Cortana are all examples of devices that use voice activation technology to perform simple commands.
-From setting an alarm and finding out the weather, to switching off the lights in your living room downstairs, the potential of voice activation technology is immense.
+From setting an alarm and finding out the weather, to switching off the lights in your living room downstairs, the potential of voice activation or speech recognition technology for e-learning is immense.

 Transforming our lives daily, Voice Activation technology is set to also make a huge impact in the L&D world, substituting BBC news briefings and novelty ways of electronically controlling your home with topical learning content, business updates, recommended reading and more.

-Voice Activation, also known as Speech Recognition, refers to the ability of a machine or program to receive and interpret dictation, and to understand and carry out spoken commands.
+Speech Recognition or Voice Activation refers to the ability of a machine or program to receive and interpret dictation, and to understand and carry out spoken commands.

 Voice recognition software programs analyze the sounds received by a transmitter and perform specific tasks based on the information given to them.
 Personal assistants (such as Amazon’s Alexa) will decipher the information inputted via voice and will then attempt to perform what has been asked of them.